-It also happens to be the perfect advice for anyone looking to save more money in 2019.
+It also happens to be great advice for anyone looking to save more money.
 Here’s a checklist of what you need to do.

 Check Out your Checking Account

 You probably use your checking account more than any other financial account, but you might also maybe paying more for it than you should.
 The average monthly fee for a checking account at a brick-and-mortar bank account was $7 in 2018, according to WalletHub.
 That’s $84 a year and doesn’t count the out-of-network ATM and overdraft fees that many banks also charge.

 But most checking account fees are avoidable.
 If you’re paying a monthly service fee for checking, consider switching to another bank or a credit union, such as an online-only bank, that offers free checking.
 Be sure to choose a bank or a credit union with an ATM network that’s convenient to you (or one that rebates ATM fees.)